 - In a large mixing bowl, cream the butter and brown sugar with electric mixer, then add the egg and molasses, and mix until fully combined

-- Mix in 1 cup of flour, then add remaining flour, baking soda, salt, ginger and cinnamon.
+- Mix in 1 cup of flour, then add remaining flour, baking soda, salt, ginger and cinnamon, and cloves if using

 - Chill dough until slightly firm (about 5 minutes) If your kitchen is cool, and dough is firm, you can skip this

 - Drop dough by rounded teaspoonfulls into granulated sugar, and roll until covered, then place on lined cookie sheet

 - Bake for 8 minutes or until edges are slightly firm.
 Do not overbake

 - Remove from oven, add more sugar or colored sugar crystals, if desired.
 Transfer to wire baking rack or another surface until completely cool

 Nutrition information is estimated.
 Please do your own calculation to fit special diets.

 Post was originally published in Dec 2016 and updated in 2021.